 Early summer brings sweet cherries, and once you've eaten your fill fresh, make this cherry shrub.
-It's at delicious summer fruit recipe, both complex and vibrant, sweet and tart thanks to the inclusion of robust red wine vinegar, fresh thyme, and black pepper.
+It's a delicious summer fruit recipe.
+It's complex and vibrant, sweet and tart.
+This is thanks to the strong red wine vinegar, fresh thyme, and black pepper.
 It's also easy to make.

 Jump to Recipe | What is it? | What's in it? | Tips | Variations | Questions